Anti-nuclear movement in Australia: 1970s

 In 1975, Moss Cass, Minister for the Environment and Conservation, led parliamentarians and ALP branch members in expressing concerns about the effects of uranium mining.
 A key concern was the adverse effect that uranium mining would have on the northern Aboriginal people.
 Cass said: "nuclear energy creates the most dangerous, insidious and persistent waste products, ever experienced on the planet".

 The years 1976 and 1977 saw uranium mining become a major political issue, with the Ranger Inquiry (Fox) report opening up a public debate about uranium mining.
 Several groups specifically concerned with nuclear issues were established, including the Movement Against Uranium Mining (founded in 1976) and Campaign Against Nuclear Energy (formed in South Australia in 1976), cooperating with other environmental groups such as Friends of the Earth (which came to Australia in 1975) and the Australian Conservation Foundation (formed in 1975).

 In November and December 1976, 7,000 people marched through the streets of Australian cities, protesting against uranium mining.
 The Uranium Moratorium group was formed and it called for a five-year moratorium on uranium mining.
 In April 1977 the first national demonstration co-ordinated by the Uranium Moratorium brought around 15,000 demonstrators into the streets of Melbourne, 5,000 in Sydney, and smaller numbers elsewhere.
 A National signature campaign attracted over 250,000 signatures calling for a five-year moratorium.
 In August, another demonstration brought 50,000 people out nationally and the opposition to uranium mining looked like a potential political force.
+During 1977 environmentalists also disrupted the loading of yellowcake for export at Sydney's Glebe Island container terminal.

 In 1977, the National Conference of the Australian Labor Party (ALP) passed a motion in favour of an indefinite moratorium on uranium mining, and the anti-nuclear movement acted to support the Labor Party and help it regain office.
 However, a setback for the movement occurred in 1982 when another ALP conference overturned its anti-uranium policy in favour of a "one mine policy".
 After the ALP won power in 1983, its 1984 National Conference voted in favour of a "Three mine policy".
 This referred to the then three existing uranium mines in Australia, Nabarlek, Ranger and Roxby Downs/Olympic Dam, and articulated ALP support for pre-existing mines and contracts, but opposition to any new mining.